 - 3 Basic technical knowledge - 3.1.
 To identify, analyse, model and resolve military engineering problems by integrating basic knowledge of natural and technical sciences - 3.2.
 To apply complex methodology by integrating engineering knowledge and skills in military engineering practice - 3.3.
 To integrate and apply engineering principles and techniques in the operation of military system in unpredictable conditions - 4.
-Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 4.2 To model and resolve a problem and to interpret problem solution by using - 4.4 To develop self-study abilities and the need for and methods of life-long learning in traditional and virtual environment - 6 Development, implementation and operation of technical systems in economic
+Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 4.2 To model and resolve a problem and to interpret problem solution by using appropriate knowledge and methods - 4.4 To develop self-study abilities and the need for and methods of life-long learning in traditional and virtual environment - 6 Development, implementation and operation of technical systems in economic and social environment